Prioritized Level Replay: Experimental Setting

 \section{Experimental Setting}

+We evaluate \algoabbrev{} on several PCG environments with various combinations of scoring functions and prioritization schemes, and compare to the most common direct level sampling baseline of $P_{\text{train}}(l | \Lambda_{\text{train}}) = \mathbf{Uniform}(l; \Lambda_{\text{train}})$.
+We train and test on all 16 environments in the Procgen Benchmark on easy and hard difficulties, but focus discussion on the easy results, which allow direct comparison to several prior studies.
+We compare to UCB-DrAC~\citep{raileanu2021automatic}, the state-of-the-art image augmentation method on this benchmark, and mixreg~\citep{wang2020mixreg}, a recently introduced data augmentation method.
+We also compare to TSCL Window~\citep{Matiisen_2020}, which resembles \algoabbrev{} with an alternative scoring function using the slope of recent returns and no staleness sampling.
+For fair comparison, we also evaluate a custom TSCL Window variant that mixes in the staleness distribution $P_{C}$ weighted by $\rho > 0$.
+Further, to demonstrate the ease of combining \algoabbrev{} with other methods, we evaluate UCB-DrAC using PLR for sampling training levels.
+Finally, we test the Value Correction Hypothesis on two challenging MiniGrid environments.

+We measure episodic \emph{test returns} per game throughout training, as well as the performance of the final policy over 100 unseen test levels of each game relative to PPO with uniform sampling.
+We also evaluate the mean normalized episodic test return and mean generalization gap, averaged over all games (10 runs each).
+We normalize returns according to \citet{cobbe2019quantifying} and compute the generalization gap as train returns minus test returns.
+Thus, a larger gap indicates more overfitting, making it an apt measure of generalization.
+We assess statistical significance at $p=0.05$, using the Welch t-test.

-We evaluate the effectiveness of \algoname{} on several PCG environments with various implementations of scoring functions and prioritization schemes, and compare against the most common direct level sampling baseline for which $P_{\text{train}}(l | \Lambda_{\text{train}}) = \mathbf{Uniform}(l; \Lambda_{\text{train}})$.
-Specifically, we train and test on all 16 games in the Procgen Benchmark on the easy difficulty setting \citep{cobbe2019procgen} and select hard exploration environments from the MiniGrid suite \citep{gym_minigrid}.
-In line with the standard baseline for these environments, all our experiments use PPO with GAE for training.
-For Procgen Benchmark we use the same ResBlock architecture as \cite{cobbe2019procgen} and the 200 training levels used in the original baselines, while sampling unseen levels for every test run.
-For MiniGrid, we use a 3-layer CNN architecture similar to that in \cite{igl2019generalization}, and provide approximately 1000 levels of each difficulty for every environment during training.
-Detailed descriptions of the environments, architectures, and hyperparameters used in our experiments (as well as how they were set or obtained) can be found in Appendices~\ref{app:environments} and~\ref{app:hyperparameters}.
-See Table~\ref{table:scoring_metrics} for the full set of scoring functions $\mathbf{score}(\tau, \pi)$ investigated in our experiments.
+In line with the standard baseline for these environments, all experiments use PPO with GAE for training.
+For \mbox{Procgen}, we use the same ResBlock architecture as \citet{cobbe2019procgen} and train for 25M total steps on 200 levels on the easy setting as in the original baselines.
+For MiniGrid, we use a 3-layer CNN architecture based on \citet{igl2019generalization}, and provide approximately 1000 levels of each difficulty per environment during training.
+Detailed descriptions of the environments, architectures, and hyperparameters used in our experiments (and how they were set or obtained) can be found in Appendix~\ref{app:environments}.
+See Table~\ref{table:scoring_metrics} for the full set of scoring functions investigated in our experiments.

+Additionally, we extend PLR to support training on an unbounded number of levels by tracking a rolling, finite buffer of the top levels so far encountered by learning potential.
+Appendix \ref{section:training_on_full_dist} reports the results of this extended PLR \mbox{algorithm} when training on the full level distribution of the MiniGrid environments featured in our main experiments.